Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

     * The Recipe card show only Image and name of that recipe.
     * When someone wants know the method of recipe while click on the image will go to the recipe detail page.

-4. As a user, I want to know the ingredients,method and cooking instruction for specific dishes.
+4. As a user, I want to know the ingredients, method and cooking instruction for specific dishes.
     * The recipe detail page display the full details of recipe
-    * That page contain Image of specific dish, Name , Serves, Time taken, Ingredients , Method and added by.
+    * That page contains Image of specific dish, Name , Serves, Time taken, Ingredients , Method and added by.

 5. As a user, I want to contact the admin of the page if I am facing some technical issues.
     * A support/feedback form is given with the site, the link of which can be found in the Navbar also in home page.
-    * This contact form has Name, Email and Feedback session so that users can give anything in feedback.
+    * This contact form has a Name, Email and Feedback session so that users can give anything in feedback.

 6. As a user, I want to register or sign up my account and able to add their own recipes.
     * The link to the Registration form is given in the Navbar and also in home page, which is visible to anyone who is visiting the site.